 Tropical trails & a two-toed sloth

 Well marked trails let you get close to the plants and animals of the rainforest.
-Birds, butterflies, lizards – and a sloth named Cinnamon – move about freely as you explore.
+Birds, butterflies, lizards – and an elusive but charming sloth named Cinnamon – move about freely as you explore.
 You never know what you will see next.
-Some visitors are lucky enough to catch a glimpse of the plumed basilisk, or Jesus Christ lizard, running across the water.

 Food and medicine plants that have changed the way we live today, from bananas to coffee, cocoa to ginger, are waiting to be discovered.
 Familiar houseplants, such as the deadly dumb cane and the Swiss cheese plant, grow to giant proportions in the hot, steamy atmosphere.

 Beautiful orchids cling to the trunks of trees year-round, while metre-long turquoise flower spikes from the endangered jade vine hang overhead during late Spring or early Summer.

 The bird-eating spider and insect-eating pitcher plants lie in wait for prey.
 If it’s too much for some visitors to take, alternate routes are available!

 Dazzling butterflies take to the air on sunny days, while brightly coloured African turacos fly freely around the rainforest.
 Roul-roul partridges inhabit the undergrowth and are often seen walking across the paths.